-17 Jul Client Requirements for Website Design
+Client Requirements for Website Design

 No matter what stage you are at with your website design idea.
-You can use this blog article as a great reference point for what you will need to put together.
-It’s worth noting that this is a general guide we have written here.
-And not every concept in this article may apply to your website design.
+You can use this blog article as a great reference point.
+It’s worth noting that this is a general guide we have written, not every concept in this article may apply to your website design.
 But the majority certainly will, as most of the list are core aspects of any website.
-It’s important though to note here, that if you are having your website designed by our good selves here at Primal Space.
-The information that we detail in this list will be required to be provided to us before we start building and designing your website.
+However it’s important to note that if you are having your website designed by our good selves, the information that we detail here will be required before we start building and designing your website.

 It’s important to have everything in a clear structure that is easy for us to follow.
-Your ideas and visions can be collated into documents if you like and provided as such to us.
-Or you can jot down your thoughts into the body of an email and send that to us.
-Or we can meet face to face for coffee (which we would always prefer) and you can tell us all about your new website concept.
+Your ideas and visions can be collated into documents or mood boards if you like and provided as such to us by scanning and uploading to our Google Drive.
+Or we can meet over video call or face to face for coffee and you can tell us all about your new website concept.

 Access to your Domain and Hosting